Konzertstück for Four Horns and Orchestra

 The Konzertstück for Four Horns and large orchestra in F major, Op.
 86, was composed by Robert Schumann in 1849 and premiered at the Leipzig Gewandhaus in 1850.
+The duration of the performance is approximately 18 to 20 minutes.

 History and reception

 In 1849, Robert Schumann explored the horn as a solo instrument, dedicating to it an "Adagio and Allegro," Op.
 70, before embarking on the composition of an orchestral work featuring four solo horns (having also composed the "Five Songs based on Heinrich Laube's Hunting Compendium" for men's choir and four horns, Op.
 137 that same year).
 He worked on the sketches from February 18 to 20, and completed the orchestration from February 27 to March 11, 1849.
 Schumann was aware of the unusual instrumentation but also acknowledged the qualities of the new work, which he described as "something quite curious" but also as "one of my best pieces."

 In a private performance with piano on October 15, 1849, at the residence of hornist Joseph Rudolf Levy, a member of the Dresden Court Orchestra, hornist Heinrich Hübler also participated.
 Hübler would present his own Konzertstück for the same instrumentation later.

 On February 25, 1850, Julius Rietz conducted the premiere of the Konzertstück at the Leipzig Gewandhaus.
 The four soloists—Eduard Pohle, Joseph Jehnigen, Eduard Julius Leichsenring, and Carl Heinrich Conrad Wilcke—were members of the Gewandhaus Orchestra.
 Schumann noted a "friendly reception" by the audience.
 A reviewer for the Signale für die musikalische Welt wrote: "As strange as the idea of composing a quadruple concerto for horns may be, the composition itself is just as peculiar and valuable [...]".
 However, the work was deemed too lengthy.

 The autograph of the Konzertstück is housed in the Berlin State Library.
 After Schumann had unsuccessfully offered the work to several publishers, including Simrock and Breitkopf & Härtel, Schuberth & Co. finally undertook publication of the work in 1851.